Frequently Asked Questions (FAQs)

 - Combinations – funding in any number of combinations among street reserves (developer fees), Powell Bill Funds, the general fund and grant funding.
 Most times a project is paid for from several “pots of money."

 What are examples of projects funded without bond money?
-The Non Bond-Funded (Orange) Projects have the approval to move forward and are in various stages of start-up right now.
+The Active Non Bond-Funded (Orange) Projects have the approval to move forward and are in various stages of start-up right now.
 Some are funded by the Town.
 Some will be funded in partnership with NCDOT.
 Some are funded by developers who are making improvements as part of their development agreements.

 Although these projects will provide some traffic and congestion relief, they are not enough to make a significant impact.
 To achieve greater impact, the transportation bond projects are needed.
-If combined, the Non Bond-Funded (Orange) Projects, Bond-Funded (Green) Projects and Bond and Partner-Funded (Purple) Projects would go a long way to improve traffic conditions in Holly Springs.
+If combined, the Active Non Bond-Funded (Orange) Projects, Bond-Funded (Green) Projects and Bond and Partner-Funded (Purple) Projects would go a long way to improve traffic conditions in Holly Springs.

 Give me some examples of these.
 There are a lot of projects that are in various stages of start-up right now.
-These Non Bond-Funded (Orange) Projects have the approval to move forward.
+These Active Non Bond-Funded (Orange) Projects have the approval to move forward.
 Some are funded by the Town.
 Some will be in partnership with NCDOT and developers who are making improvements as part of their development agreements.
 While these projects will provide some relief, they are not enough to make a significant impact.
 For this, the transportation bond projects are needed.
 Together in concert, all the projects should go a long way to improve traffic conditions in Holly Springs.

 - Avent Ferry Road – Widening from N.C.
 Hwy.
 55 Bypass to Cass Holt Road